EnterpriseDB/repmgr/README.md

 Note that the configuration file should *not* be stored inside the PostgreSQL data directory.
-The configuration file can be specified with the `-f, --config-file=PATH` option and can have any arbitrary name.
-If no configuration file is specified, `repmgr` will search for `repmgr.conf` in the current working directory.
+The configuration file can be specified with the `-f, --config-file=PATH` option and can have any arbitrary name.`repmgr` will fail with an error if it does not find the specified file.
+If no configuration file is specified, `repmgr` will search for `repmgr.conf` in the current working directory; if no file is found it will continue with default values.

-Each node configuration needs to be registered using the `repmgr` command line tool; this inserts details about each node into the control database.
+The master node must be registered first using `repmgr master register`, and each standby needs to be registered using `repmgr standby register` tool; this inserts details about each node into the control database.

 Example replication setup